 "And we had a wonderful partner in BCC," Orsi said, adding that biology professor Frank Schickor has taught the course at the school and plans to offer it again in the fall.

 Schickor recently met with city Health Director Gina Armstrong and Ann Tierney, a board member, to go over possible course revisions and discuss plans for the next class.

 Tierney, heavily involved in efforts to establish the program, said the BCC course is intended to ensure all master practitioners have the same basic knowledge concerning health issues tattoo and piercing artists must be familiar with.
-The course certifies a practitioner for five years, she said, after which a shorter refresher course is required.

 The board met last week with Wesley Lamore, owner of Intradermal Design on North Street, to discuss the status of apprentices and other licensing issues.
 Lamore has an apprentice tattoo artist and had questions about when that person should be required to have a license and pay the annual fee -- and how his status should be determined under the licensing program.

 Lamore said he believes the public health safety component could be covered much sooner than the artistic design component, which he would also use as a measure for when the person is ready to work anywhere in the city or establish his or her own business.
 Covering both aspects normally would take as long as two years, he said.

 The health board has determined that an apprentice "would need a sign-off from the Board of Health" in order to begin working with a master practitioner, Tierney said, and after completing the course and other requirements could be eligible for a license.

 Board members seemed in agreement last week that they would look to the master practitioners to inform them when an apprentice is ready to be issued a license in his or her name.